Shaikh-Khizer/regex/README.md

 # regex
 Regex Pattern Scanner  A lightweight and efficient **Regex-based Token Scanner** written in Python.
-This tool scans tokens using predefined regex rules to detect sensitive patterns such as API keys, email addresses, secrets, and more.
+This tool scans tokens using predefined regex rules to detect sensitive patterns such as API keys, Tokens etc based on regex, secrets, and more.

 ---